stefanwalther/helm-utils/README.md

 ## Purpose

-_helm-utils_
+_helm-utils_ provides some complementary utilities for [https://helm.sh](helm.sh), both as CLI-tool and node.js library.

 _Note: The author of this library/CLI-tool is everything else than a helm expert.
 It might be that I have re-implemented something which is anyhow already available in helm.
-If this is the case, please shoot me a message and raise an [issue]({= bugs.url}).
-Thx.
+If this is the case, please shoot me a message and raise an [https://github.com/stefanwalther/helm-utils/issues](issue).
+Thx._

 ## Install